chesahkalu/My_HTML_CSS/README.md

         * Height - sets the height of an element content, for example, height: 100px;.
         * Box-sizing - property used to change exactly how the box model works and how an element’s size is calculated. eg. box-sizing: border-box;
             -   the border-box value alters the box model so that any border or padding property values are included within the width and height of an element.
-When using the border-box value, if an element has a width of 400 pixels, a padding of 20 pixels around every side, and a border of 10 pixels around every side, the actual width will remain 400 pixels.

-If we add a margin, those values will need to be added to calculate the full box size.
+When using the border-box value, if an element has a width of 400 pixels, a padding of 20 pixels around every side, and a border of 10 pixels around every side, the actual width will remain 400 pixels.If we add a margin, those values will need to be added to calculate the full box size.
 No matter which box-sizing property value is used, any margin values will need to be added to calculate the full size of the element.
 The margin and padding properties are completely transparent and do not accept any color values.
 Being transparent, though, they show the background colors of relative elements.
 For margins, we see the background color of the parent element, and for padding, we see the background color of the element the padding is applied to.
     - Display - sets how an element should be displayed, for example, display: block;.

 * RULES :